wp-plugins/swfput/readme.txt

 	will display until the play button is clicked can (and should) be provided.
 The setup form provides for this in the same way as described above.

+*	SWFPut allows optional HTML5 video fallback (preferably .ogg, or .webm) to be specified in case flash is not supported.

 *	SWFPut should not interfere with the appearance of a site: a video is presented much like an image